wix-incubator/lerna-script/tasks/idea/README.md

   - testKind - kind of test, ex.
 PATTERN;
   - testPattern - pattern expression.
 - excludePatterns - array of patterns that will be set as the project exclude patterns.
 Files\Folders matching that pattern will be marked as "excluded" in Idea
+- addRoot - when true, the `root.iml` file will be generated to make all non-modules visible in IDEA (_optional, defaults to false_)
 - log - `npmlog` instance.